Living · Family

 Documentation required

-• Medical certificate of death issued by the hospital.
+- Medical certificate of death from the hospital or attending physician.

-• Home-country death certificate (often issued by the embassy based on the Chinese certificate).
+- Home-country death certificate issued by the embassy based on the Chinese documentation.
+This is the document that carries legal weight in the home country.

 Repatriation of remains